harshag121/crypto-mastery/zk-proofs-mastery/PROGRESS.md

 ## 🏆 Achievement Summary

-We have successfully created the foundation of a world-class Zero-Knowledge Proofs education program that:
+We have successfully created a complete world-class Zero-Knowledge Proofs education program that:

 1. **Bridges Theory and Practice**: From mathematical foundations to production applications
-2. **Covers All Major Protocols**: SNARKs, STARKs, and practical development frameworks
+2. **Covers All Major Protocols**: SNARKs, STARKs, PLONK, Bulletproofs, Nova, and more
 3. **Provides Hands-On Experience**: Every concept reinforced with working code
 4. **Prepares for Industry**: Production deployment and security considerations
 5. **Enables Mastery**: Comprehensive coverage allowing independent development
+6. **Advances Research Skills**: Cutting-edge protocols and optimization techniques
+7. **Supports Career Development**: From beginner to research-level expertise

-The completed modules provide a solid foundation for anyone looking to master zero-knowledge proofs and build a career in this revolutionary field of cryptography.
+The completed course provides everything needed for anyone looking to master zero-knowledge proofs and build a career in this revolutionary field of cryptography.

 ---

-**Total Development Time**: 4 complete modules with comprehensive theory, implementations, and practical examples **Ready for Learning**: Students can immediately begin their ZK journey with Modules 1-4 **Expandable**: Framework established for completing remaining 4 modules
+**Total Development Time**: 8 complete modules with comprehensive theory, implementations, and practical examples **Ready for Learning**: Students can immediately begin their complete ZK journey with all 8 modules **Industry-Ready**: Complete curriculum covering fundamentals through cutting-edge research

+**🎓 ZERO-KNOWLEDGE PROOFS MASTERY COURSE: 100% COMPLETE**